pipobscure/pipobscure/_posts/2014-01-21-fuckyeahyoga-should-be-able-to-click-the-pic-to.markdown

 ---
 layout: post
-title: "> should be able to click the pic to make it bigger."
+title: "should be able to click the pic to make it bigger."
 date: 2014-01-21 12:01:35 Z
 tags: []
 ---